-The interview seemed to be a routine and halfhearted on their part.
-Not an interview where I felt I was truly being considered.
-That’s because I did get the “overqualified” reason for this entry-level part-time job to get my foot in the door.
-I tried to counter but not for long as I could tell their minds were already made.
-I really wanted a career change in this area and I was disappointed but that is how it goes.
+The interview seemed to be a routine and half-hearted on their part.
+Not an interview where I felt I was truly being considered and I did get the “overqualified” reason for this entry-level part-time job to get my foot in the door.
+I tried to counter but not for long.
+It was obvious that their minds were already made.
+I really wanted a career change in this area and I was disappointed but that’s how it goes.

 My Second Attempt Succeeded in Overcoming Early Retired and Overqualified

 Using My Motives To Counter Overqualified

 My second opportunity was in the telecom area.
 But this was a totally different technology.
 One that I always had interest in, Wireless.
 My career had been in the traditional and dying old-school land-line telephone network.
 This position offered training about wireless technology.
 Best of all I get paid while doing it.

 Another plus, it was in my town within 4 miles of my house.
 I retired as a lead engineer working in a Network Operations Center (NOC).
 This was going in full-time as a Wireless NOC Technician.
 I was interviewed by the manager and I thought it went well.
 It then got to the “overqualified” concern.
 I simply ran down my list of reasons why I wanted the opportunity.

 My Counter to Overqualified

 - I retired as an engineer but my goal was seeking semi-retirement in a position just like this.
 A position aligned with my skills and passions.